-- PEO1 Pursue a successful career in the field of Computer Science & Engineering or a related field utilizing his/her education and contribute to the profession as an excellent employee, or as an entrepreneur - PEO2 Be aware of the developments in the field of Computer Science & Engineering, continuously enhance their knowledge informally or by pursuing doctoral studies and engage in research and inquiry leading to new innovations and products - PEO3 Be able to work effectively in multidisciplinary and multicultural environments and Be responsible members and leaders of their communities
+- PEO1 Pursue a successful career in the field of Computer Science & Engineering or a related field utilizing his/her education and contribute to the profession as an excellent employee, or as an entrepreneur. - PEO2 Be aware of the developments in the field of Computer Science & Engineering, continuously enhance their knowledge informally or by pursuing graduate studies. - PEO3 Be able to work effectively in multidisciplinary environments and be responsible members / leaders of their communities.